haraka/Haraka/docs/Plugins.md

 * logemerg

 It should also be noted that if plugins throw an exception directly when in a hook the exception will be caught and generate a logcrit level error.

-Remember to always use this.logwarn() (or other method) when logging from a plugin if you can because it includes extra information in the output.
+However they will not be caught quite as gracefully if you are in async code within your plugin.
+Use error codes for that, log the error, and run your callback appropriately.

 Multiple Hooks
 -----